tqtezos/minter-sdk/README.md

 Minter SDK offers a set of tools and libraries to bring creation, management, and sales of NFTs to any application.

-Minter SDK contains:
+Minter SDK aims to include the following
-- A collection of NFT-related smart contracts with configurable admin permissions
+- A collection of NFT and marketplace smart contracts with configurable admin permissions
 - Typescript bindings to enable easy integration into popular web frameworks
 - An NPM module that allows users to interact with tokens programmatically
-- A CLI that brings SDK functions to the command line
+- A CLI for minting and configuring NFT / marketplace contracts
+- [DIDkit](https://www.spruceid.com/didkit) integration for verified creator credentials

 ## Smart Contracts